Sam Ohu Gon III: Career

 After attaining his Ph.D., Gon worked for a year in the Entomology Department of the Bernice Pauahi Bishop Museum in Honolulu, before being hired by The Nature Conservancy of Hawaii in 1986.
 In that organization, he served as an exploratory ecologist (1986-1990), Director of the Hawaiʻi Natural Heritage Program (1991-2002), and Senior Scientist and Cultural Advisor (2003-present) through his career, he orchestrated research and initiatives that supported The Conservancyʻs work to preserve Hawaii's biodiversity.
 Gon managed biological inventories for the Conservancy and the state of Hawaii.

-His work as the Director of the Hawai'i Natural Heritage Program directed a team of biologists and data managers working to protect the rarest endemic species and ecosystems across all of the Hawaiian Islands by tracking their locations, management needs, and protection status.
+His work as the Director of the Hawaiʻi Natural Heritage Program directed a team of biologists and data managers working to protect the rarest endemic species and ecosystems across all of the Hawaiian Islands by tracking their locations, management needs, and protection status.
 Later, he worked with the Conservancy's island programs strengthening conservation and management strategies.
 Gon helped establish ecological analysis and biodiversity data management systems for projects in East Asia, Latin America, Polynesia, and Micronesia.
 In 1991, Sam sailed on Hōkūleʻa around the Hawaiian Islands.
 He served on the board of the Ōhi'a Project, focused on Hawaiʻi's endemic and most abundant native tree.
 He was an executive committee member of the Hawaiian Conservation Alliance.
-Gon was a board member for Ahahui Malama i ka Lokahi which is a native Hawaiian organization conserving native plants and animals in Hawaii, and for the Kaho'olawe Island Reserve Commission with a focus on habitat restoration.
-In 2015, while Gon was a part of the Board of Land and Natural Resources, he was an advocate for the protection of the native species, such as O'opu (Awaous stamineus) at risk of extinction.
+Gon was a board member for Ahahui Malama i ka Lokahi which is a native Hawaiian organization conserving native plants and animals in Hawaii, and for the Kahoʻolawe Island Reserve Commission with a focus on habitat restoration.
+In 2015, while Gon was a part of the Board of Land and Natural Resources, he was an advocate for the protection of the native species, such as Oʻopu (Awaous stamineus) at risk of extinction.